SIDDHUX9/aptos-hunt/README.md

 ## Setup

 This project is set up already and running on a cloud environment, as well as a convex development in the sandbox.

+## Smart Contract Setup (Web3)

+We have included a full Move smart contract for the prediction market logic.
+To deploy it to the Aptos Testnet, please follow the instructions in:
+`SMART_CONTRACT_SETUP.md`

+The contract source code is located in the `move/` directory.

 ## Environment Variables